Vespacian/cleanrl/halfcheetah_v4_sac/report.md

         - still not as good as the baseline so decided to get back to the drawing board
 - Gaussian Mixture k=5
     - my first attempt at it is getting around ~6500
         - to try to increase it, I decided to run another hparam grid search
             - batch_size = [500, 1000, 2000, 4000]
             - lr = [1e-3, 1e-4, 5e-4]
             - eval_freq = 10
             - N = 10
             - epochs = 1
         - the best hyperparameters I've found is batch_size=500 and lr=1e-3
         - even with hyperparameter training, I'm getting around baseline at most
+    - in the next attempt, I widened the current linear layer up to 512 and added a 3rd Linear layer
+        - also changed the loss calculation to just MSE
 - Diffusion T=10
 - Autoreggressive discretization B=20
 - GAIL (Generative Adversarial Imitation Learning)